IAIK/coco-alma/examples/prince_ti/readme.md

     --netlist path_to/coco-alma/tmp/circuit.v
 ```

 * Create your own Verilator testbench or use the one we provided to generate a trage.
-If you use the one we provided the trace is saved at `/tmp/tmp.vcd`.
+If you use the provided one, the VCD trace file `tmp.vcd` is created in the same directory as the executable of the Verilator simulation.
 The example below uses the default location of the synthesized `circuit.v`.
 ```bash
 python3 path_to/coco-alma/trace.py \
     --testbench path_to/coco-alma/examples/prince_ti/verilator_tb.cpp \